-Section 5.
-Transparency and Appeal Process
+Section V. Transparency and Appeal Process

-- A. This workload policy document will be electronically available to all full-time faculty members through the Provost's Office.
-In addition, the Office of the Dean will maintain and make available to full-time faculty a list of the teaching, committee, and other administrative assignments for all full-time faculty members in each academic year. - B. Faculty members who believe that their individual workload assignments are inconsistent with this workload policy may appeal their workload assignments by submitting a request to a committee composed of the Dean of the School of Law and two members of the faculty to be elected by the voting members of the faculty on an annual basis.
-Additionally, the faculty shall elect one alternate member to serve in the event that one of the elected committee members wishes to pursue such an appeal.
-Faculty members may also make use of the grievance process described in the Faculty Handbook and the University Ombuds.
+- A. This workload policy will be electronically available to all full-time faculty members through the Provost's Office at https://provost.northeastern.edu/resources/facultyworkload-policies/.
+In addition, the Office of the Dean will maintain and make available to full-time faculty a list of the teaching, committee, and other administrative assignments for all full-time faculty members in each academic year. - B. Faculty members who believe that their individual workload assignments are inconsistent with this workload policy may appeal their workload assignments by submitting a request to a committee composed of the Dean and two members of the faculty to be elected by the voting members of the faculty on an annual basis.
+Additionally, the faculty shall elect one alternate member to serve in the event that one of the elected committee members wishes to pursue an appeal.
+Faculty members may also make use of the grievance process described in the Faculty Handbook.